 The Buckeyes had a good year, overall, but they didn’t achieve their ultimate goal of winning another National Championship.

 But Urban Meyer is right; some losses just feel different.

-On this website, I usually write about ways to motivate yourself, inspire others, and improve productivity.
+On this website, I usually write about ways to motivate yourself, inspire others, improve productivity, and create amazing content.
 But not everything in business always works out.
 The clever tactics don’t always succeed.
 I wouldn’t be true to myself if I didn’t tell this story, too.

 This was my Michigan State loss.

 It felt like winning the National Championship, then going to the locker room only to be told the winning play didn’t count and you actually lost.
 I mean, I’ve been around long enough to know that these things happen.
 I know better than to celebrate prematurely, but we were at a point in the deal when there was just no reason why it shouldn’t have gone through.

 The details of this story would take a whole book to tell, so I’ll just summarize.
 A huge life insurance deal years in the making was finally reaching its end.
 We were well past the 11th hour at this point, and everyone, both in my group and at other companies, had put so much work into it.
 I’m talking long hours and interrupted events.
 It was just this massive, complex undertaking.